 Two important ideas were at the core of the transformation.

-- improve quality of management and practice with clear goals
+- Improve the quality of management and practice with clear goals and professional leadership opportunities.

 Transformation in progress

 Programme Timeline.pdf 105 kB

 Minister Tolley set the design brief and programme timeline for the transformation.

 Initially, the Ministry set up two working groups: a Principals' working group and a Practitioners' working group.

 Key educational groups such as PPTA and NZEI provided nominations for both groups.